sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## On licensing/usage

-This project has no association with 1Password or Google, nor, to my knowledge, does either entity endorse this project.
+This project has no association with 1Password, Wikipedia, or Google, nor, to my knowledge, does either entity endorse this project.

 See parent directory's README for more licensing information.